 The ACGP provides small grants for a range of projects that commemorate and educate New South Wales communities about the service and sacrifices of current and former military servicemen and servicewomen.
 Projects which support activities benefiting the NSW veteran community are also eligible for funding.

-Applications for the 2023 Anzac Community Grants Program have now closed.
-Applications are currently being assessed.
+Outcomes for the 2023 Anzac Community Grants Program have been announced.
 The next round opens in September 2024.

 For more information and to apply, click here.